MathPi14/Arduino-Estlcam-Handwheel-Communication/README.md

 ## General Description
 This is my implementation of the Estlcam handwheel i2c communication protocol (https://www.estlcam.de/DIN_Detail.php) for Arduino Boards.
+Its made for users of the original Estlcam Hardware.

-It supports all the features the originial handwheel provides:
+The Code supports all the features the originial handwheel provides:
 * 3/4 - axis joystick for rough positioning
 * encoder (handwheel) which allows very fine positioning
 * spindle, program start and enter (probing) buttons